lingtalfi/DocTools/README.md

 =============

+- 1.13.3 -- 2019-12-13

+    - fix HtmlReport not showing red bar when undefined keywords are found

 - 1.13.2 -- 2019-12-13

     - update HtmlReport, now displays a green/red bar to indicate whether the generated documentation is clean